sungsoo-ahn/2025/_posts/2025-04-28-analytical-simulated-dynamics.md

 W^{u+1} = W^{u} - \eta_{W} \frac{\partial \mathcal{L}^{u}}{\partial W}~,
 \end{equation} $$

-where $\eta_{W}$ is the learning rate for parameters $$W$$ This procedure can be shown to converge to near-zero training error in the limit of infinite data and small learning rates if the student is overparameterized with respect to the teacher <d-cite key="saad1995online"></d-cite>.
+where $\eta_{W}$ is the learning rate for parameters $$W$$.
+This procedure can be shown to converge to near-zero training error up to the irreducible error due to noise in the limit of infinite data and infinitesmal learning rate if the student is sufficiently parameterized overparameterized with respect to the teacher <d-cite key="saad1995online"></d-cite>.

-**How is the teacher-student setting useful here?**
+#### Gradient flow dynamics: Learning with infinitesimal step size

 One way to analyze learning
 dynamics in neural networks treat the optimization process as a dynamical system where the gradient descent updates effectively evolve through continuous time as the parameters of a dynamical system.
 This transformation is